j-palacio/j-palacio/README.md

 I was a founding engineer at Hakim AI, building voice-enabled visual generative AI applications with sub-250ms latency.
 Before that, I built backend systems handling 100K+ daily queries.

-I'm also studying CS at UCLA (class of '28).
+I'm also studying CS & Poli Sci at FIU (class of '28).

 **Fun Facts:**